-A clear shift in dominant particle type from plant detritus (POM) in the lowest-density fraction to aggregated particles in 365 meso-density fractions, finally to coarse mineral grains in the highest-density fraction was observed for the three selected soils, one from the Spodosol and two from the crystalline mineralogy group (Fig. 6).
-The size of these particles ranged from a few tens to hundreds μm in diameters.
-Similar density-dependent changes were previously observed for one of the allophanic Andisols (A-3, Table 1, Wagai et al., 2014).
-Four density fractions (1.8-2.6 g cm-3) where the majority of metals and OM reside were assessed by SEM in detail.
-In all three soils, 1.8-2.0 g cm-3 and 2.0-2.2 g cm-3 fractions were more abundant in 370 fragmented POM which was mostly enmeshed in aggregates or coated with clay-size grains (Fig. 6a, b, e, f, i, j) while the materials in 2.2-2.4 g cm-3 fraction appeared largely aggregated with no visible POM (Fig. 6c, g, k).
-At a closer look at the surface of these aggregates and POM, clay platelet like features (<5 μm) were visible (Fig. 6a-k, magnified views).
-The next heavier fraction (2.4-2.6 g cm-3) was more abundant in coarser mineral grains with clean surfaces although some grains in this fraction were aggregated or showed rough surfaces (Fig. 6d, h, l, magnified views).
+Clear shift in dominant particle type from plant detritus (POM) in the lowest-density fraction to coarse mineral grain in the highest-density fraction was observed for the two soils from the crystalline mineralogy group we selected.
+We assessed three intermediate-density fractions where majority of metals and OM reside in detail.
+In both soils, 2.0-2.2 g cm-3 fraction was abundant in fragmented POM as well as aggregates (Fig. 6a, d) while the material in 2.2-2.4 g cm-3 fraction appeared largely aggregated (Fig. 6b, e).
+At closer look on the surface of these aggregates and POM, clay platelets (<5 μm) were visible.
+The higher-density fractions had more mineral grains with clean surfaces although some grains in 2.4-2.6 g cm-3 fraction were aggregated or showed rough surfaces (Fig. 6c, f).
+The size of these aggregates in these fractions ranged from a few tens to hundreds μm in diameters.
+Similar features were found for the density fractions in one of the studied Andisols (A-3, Wagai et al., 2014).

-375 4 Discussion
+4 Discussion